-For the future, Sigma plans to maintain and increase its market share in the telecommunications industry by continuing to offer its customers the benefits of best quality phone calls, lowest costs and flexible services.
+For the future, Sigma plans to maintain and increase its market share in the telecommunications industry by continuing to offer its customers the benefits of the best quality phone calls, lowest costs and flexible services.
 We also plan to expand further into other industries, such as technology, with our software solutions and many other great services Sigma has to offer.
 5G is definitely a technology that is in Sigma’s sights due to the effect it will have on data speeds and help assist the rise and takeover of IoT.
-Currently, some preliminary investigations and analysis have been made by our business development teams; however, due to implementation dates of the technology still remaining fairly vague, we have not currently made any definitive commitments towards it.
+Currently, some preliminary investigations and analyses have been made by our business development teams; however, due to implementation dates of the technology still remaining fairly vague, we have not currently made any definitive commitments towards it.

 For the interview, you can click here.